-- (a) adopting and maintaining an optimal gearing level; and - (b) adopting an active interest rate management strategy to manage risks associated with changes in interest rates while maintaining flexibility in YTL REIT's capital structure to meet future investment and/or capital expenditure requirements.
+- adopting and maintaining an optimal gearing level; and - (b) adopting an active interest rate management strategy to manage risks associated with changes in interest rates while maintaining flexibility in YTL REIT's capital structure to meet future investment and/or capital expenditure requirements.

 Clause 8.32 of the Listed REIT Guidelines provides that the total borrowings of a real estate investment trust (including borrowings through issuance of debt securities) should not exceed 50% of its total asset value at the time the borrowings are incurred.
-In the last financial year, the SC had announced a temporary increase in the gearing limit for Malaysian real estate investment trusts, raising the limit from 50% to 60% until 31 December 2022.
+The temporary increase in the gearing limit for Malaysian real estate investment trusts from 50% to 60% as approved by the SC has lapsed on 31 December 2022.